 The preambles of the thousands of existing BITs state that the purpose of BITs is to promote the flow of FDI and, undoubtedly, BITs are so popular because policy makers in developing countries believe that signing them will increase FDI.
 An expected increase in FDI with respect to DTTs needs a bit of elaboration, however.
 Double taxation occurs if an economic agent pays tax on the same income earned from economic activity in a foreign country twice: once to the tax authorities of the foreign country, which is host to the economic activity, and once to the tax authorities of the home country, in which the agent normally resides.
-By burdening economic activity in a foreign country twice, double taxation can represent an obstacle or barrier to foreign investment, thus distorting the efficient allocation of scarce financial resources across countries of the world.
+By burdening economic activity in a foreign investment, thus distorting the efficient allocation of scarce financial resources across countries of the world.